 Dry Mint Powder or Dried Mint is an aromatic and flavourful condiment that makes dishes, beverages all the more appetising.
 It can be easily prepared at home in go.
 And you can store for quite a while and use it whenever you want!
-Here is how to dry Mint Leaves.
+Here is how to make dried mint recipe.

 Wanting to make Pudina Laccha Paratha out of the blue?
 Rely on a jarful of Homemade Dry Mint Powder then.
 Dry Mint Powder is good for health as it bolsters smooth digestion.